Deer season: A local look

-Pennsylvania’s deer season, apex of the outdoor year, opened yesterday.
-For only the second time, hunters have a full weekend to enjoy the woods in pursuit of whitetails.
+Pennsylvania’s deer season, apex of the outdoor year, opened Saturday.
+For only the second time, hunters had a full weekend to enjoy the woods in pursuit of whitetails.
 Pennsylvania law long prohibited hunting on Sunday, but last year the Legislature enacted hunting privileges on certain identified Sundays, including the Sunday following the opening Saturday of deer season.
-That continues this year, so it’s lawful to hunt today.
+That continued this year, so it was lawful to hunt Sunday.
 But no hunting is permitted on any subsequent Sundays.

 There is no part of Pennsylvania where deer hunting is more popular than here in the state’s southwest corner.
 That wasn’t always true, but in recent decades deer density and hunter effort in this part of the state have surpassed other regions.